00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-16.png)

 9. Since mimikatz worked on dumping the user hashes you can attempt to either crack them.
-Or perform PTH operations on it.
+Or do PTH operations on it.
 As shown below (Attachments 15 - 18) psexec can work now.
 And if you don't want to use MSF for any of the work there are other options.

 **Attachment 15**